-INTEREST: The amount a borrower pays to a lender for the use of his or her money.
+INTEREST: The amount a borrower pays to a lender for the use of his or herhis/her/their money.

 INTEREST RATE RISK: The risk that an investment's value will change due to a change in the absolute level of interest rates, spread between two rates, shape of the yield curve, or any other interest rate relationship.